backend-mentoring/teaching_topics/ssh/lesson-plan.md

   [choose a password or no password]
   ```

+  - `ls ~/.ssh` notice the two files
+  - `cat `~/.ssh/keyname``.pub`
+  - the private key (no pub) should never ever leave your computer (never be written over a network)
+  - its secrecy is the only thing that mathematically proves the authenticity of the public key

 4. Copy your **public key** to the **authorized_keys** file for your user on the server.

   ```